thorium-design/flora/content/page/index.md

 ## Local Pickup - (delivery unavailable)

-**All pre-orders will be available for pickup on Feb 13 & 14 at Gypsy Chic Vintage Market in Lincoln, CA**
+**All pre-orders will be available for pickup on Feb 13 & 14 at Gypsy Chic Vintage Market in Lincoln, CA. Just bring your proof of purchase (emailed receipt) to the front register and let them know you're picking up a flower order.**

 **109 Flocchini Cir.
 Lincoln, CA**